electric-sql/electric/docs/reference/roadmap.md

 **Roadmap**:

-Currently, if a user tries to replicate a shape that does not include all reachable tables following the foreign key relations, an error is throws.
+Currently, if a user tries to replicate a shape that does not include all reachable tables following the foreign key relations, an error is thrown.
 We are looking into solutions for optimising the amount of data that needs to be replicated into the client, while maintaining foreign keys and enforcing write permissions.